corpuschat/docs/README.md

 hide-nav: true
 ---

-# Corpus Documentation
+# Documentation

-## On this site, you'll find everything you need to seamlessly integrate Corpus into your business and start delivering exceptional support experiences in no time.
+## Learn everything you need to integrate Corpus into your website and start delivering exceptional experiences to your customers in no time.

 ![Corpus.Chat](./media/docs-hero.png)